Professor Benjamin S. Allums

 Mr. Engerrand has written extensively, and his publications include: Maritime Oilfield Contracts Reconsidered, 41 Hous.
 J. Int’l Law 241 (2019); Escape from the Labyrinth: Call for the Admiralty Judges of the Supreme Court to Reconsider Seaman Status, 40 Hous.
 J. Int’l Law 741 (2018); Collateral Source Issues in Maintenance and Cure Cases, 42 Tul.
 Mar.
 L.J.
 1 (2017); Removal of Admiralty Suits, 41 Tul.
 Mar.
 L. J. 1 (2016); Admiralty Jury Trials Reconsidered, 12 Loy.
 Mar.
 L.J.
 73 (2013); The Relationship Among General Maritime Law, OPA, and OCSLA, 25 U. San.
 Fran.
 Mar.
 L.J.
 253 (2013); Vessel Status Reconsidered, 11 Loy.
 Mar.
 L.J.
 213 (2013); Forum Selection and Arbitration Clauses in Seamen’s Injury Claims, 11 Loy.
 Mar.
 L.J.
 109 (2012); Indemnity for Gross Negligence in Maritime Oilfield Contracts, 10 Loy.
 Mar.
 L.J.
 319 (2012); A Tedious Balance: Third-Party Claims under the Longshore and Harbor Workers’ Compensation Act, 10 Loy.
 Mar.
 L.J.
 1 (2011); Jones Act Issues after Norfolk Southern Railway v.
 Sorrell, 6 Loy.
 Mar.
 L. J. 1 (2008); Primer on Maintenance and Cure, 18 U. San.
 Fran.
 Mar.
 L.J.
 41 (2005-06); Primer of Remedies on the Outer Continental Shelf, 4 Loy.
 Mar.
 L. J. 19 (2005); Medicare Set-Asides and Protecting the Parties’ Interests in Longshore Claims, 3 Loy.
 Mar.
 L.J.
 11 (2004); The Fleet Rule for Seaman Status: The Peril of Perils, 2 Loy.
 Mar.
 L.J.
 92 (2003); DOHSA’s Reach: What Are the High Seas Beyond a Marine League from Shore?
 1 Loy.
 Mar.
 L.J.
 1 (2002); Changes in Pursuing and Defending Attorney’s Fees Claims in the Fifth and Ninth Circuits, 14 U. San Fran.
 Mar.
 L.J.
 155 (2001-02); Recent Developments in Admiralty Law in the United States Supreme Court, the Fifth Circuit, and the Eleventh Circuit, 24 Tul.
 Mar.
 L. J. 741 (2000); Recent Developments in Admiralty Law in the United States Supreme Court, the Fifth Circuit, and the Eleventh Circuit, 20 Hous.
 J. Int’l L. 265 (1998); Removal and Remand of Admiralty Suits, 21 Tulane Mar.
 L. J. 383 (1997); Recent Developments in Admiralty Law in the United States Supreme Court, the Fifth Circuit, and the Eleventh Circuit, 18 Hous.
 J. Int'l L. 709 (1996); Seaman Status Reconstructed, 32 S. Tex.
 L. Rev. 169 (1991); Admiralty Law, 23 Tort & Ins.
 L.J.
 251 (1988); Seaman Status Reconsidered, 24 S. Tex.
 L.J.
 431 (1983); The Continuing Conflict Between Congress & the Supreme Court over the Standard of Care in Longshore Third Party Actions, 22 S. Tex.
 L.J.
 423 (1981); Troubled Waters for Seaman’s Wrongful Death Actions, 12 J. Mar.
 Law & Com.
 327 (1980), reprinted in 21 S. Tex.
 L.J.
 191 (1980).

-Mr. Engerrand is author of the casebook, Admiralty Environmental and Insurance Issues, Fifth Edition, © 2020, and the chapter “Concurrent Jurisdiction” in The Longshore Textbook, Seventh Edition.
+Mr. Engerrand is author of the casebook, Admiralty Environmental and Insurance Issues, Sixth Edition, © 2024, the chapter “Concurrent Jurisdiction” in The Longshore Textbook, Seventh Edition, and the monthly Longshore/Maritime Update, summarizing all of the maritime decisions issued throughout the United States.

 Mr. Engerrand’s publications have been cited and quoted by the United States Supreme Court as well as appellate and district courts from California to New York.